AIML-IfI/openset-imagenet/readme.md

 # Open set on ImageNet
-Implementation of the experiments performed in Large-Scale Open-Set Classification Protocols for ImageNet, which has been accepted for publication in WACV 2023.
+Implementation of the experiments performed in Large-Scale Open-Set Classification Protocols for ImageNet, which has been presented in WACV 2023.
-You can find a [pre-print of the paper including our supplemental material on arXiv](https://arxiv.org/abs/2210.06789).
+You can find a [pre-print of the paper including our supplemental material on arXiv](https://arxiv.org/abs/2210.06789), or download the [final version from WACV](https://openaccess.thecvf.com/content/WACV2023/html/Palechor_Large-Scale_Open-Set_Classification_Protocols_for_ImageNet_WACV_2023_paper.html).
-If you make use of our evaluation protocols or this implementation, please cite the following paper:
+If you make use of our evaluation protocols or this implementation, please cite the paper as follows:

     @inproceedings{palechor2023openset,
-        author       = {Palechor Anacona, Jesus Andres and Bhoumik, Annesha and G\"unther, Manuel}, booktitle    = {Winter Conference on Applications of Computer Vision (WACV)}, title        = {Large-Scale Open-Set Classification Protocols for {ImageNet}}, year         = {2023},
+        author       = {Palechor, Andres and Bhoumik, Annesha and G\"unther, Manuel}, booktitle    = {Winter Conference on Applications of Computer Vision (WACV)}, title        = {Large-Scale Open-Set Classification Protocols for {ImageNet}}, year         = {2023},
-        organization = {IEEE}
+        organization = {IEEE/CVF}
     }

 ## LICENSE